About the author

 In case you’d like to know a little bit about me, I’m currently based in the San Francisco Bay area of California.
 I work at Amazon Lab126, which builds the devices for many of Amazon’s products (such as the Kindle, Echo, Fire TV, and more).

 Like most technical writers, I stumbled into technical writing after working in other fields.
 I first earned a BA in English and an MFA in nonfiction creative writing, and then started out my career as a writing teacher.
-Realizing that teaching wasn’t my calling, I transitioned into marketing copywriting, and then turned to technical writing to survive financially.
+After a stint in teaching, I transitioned into marketing copywriting, and then turned to technical writing (mainly for financial reasons).

 Despite my initial resistance to the idea of technical writing (I thought it would boring), I found that I actually liked technical writing — a lot more than copywriting.
 Technical writing combined my love for writing with my fascination for technology.
 I got to play with tools and handle all aspects of content production from designing web styles to configuring publishing workflows.

-I worked as a traditional technical writer for a number of years, mostly documenting applications with user interfaces until one day, my organization laid off the tech writing team.
+I worked as a traditional technical writer for a number of years, mostly documenting applications with user interfaces.
+One day, my organization decided to lay off the tech writing team.

 After that, and based on my proclivity for tinkering with tools, I decided to steer my career into a tech writing market that was more in demand: developer documentation, particularly API documentation.
 I also moved to Silicon Valley to be at the center of tech.

 I started documenting my first API at a gamification startup, and then transitioned to another semi-startup to continue with more API documentation.
 I was no longer working with applications that had user interfaces, and the audiences for my docs were primarily developers.
 Developer doc was a new landscape to navigate, with different tools, expectations, goals, and deliverables.